solus-cold-storage/info/NEXT_NOTES.md

 **Raven**

- - Return to Applets & Notifications only
+ - Return to Widgets & Notifications only
  - Move Settings out completely
  - Resizable
  - Switch to drawer mode - i.e. overlap panels
  - Moving to out-of-process
- - Should support applets like:
+ - Should support Widgets like:
     - RSS
     - Weather